cisagov/prescup-challenges/pc4/team/round3-in-and-out-30-minute-adventure/solution/README.md

 >Note: You will need to stop the arpspoofing in order to reach this host.

-If you attempt to connect, you are prompted with a message stating that `anonymous` SSH is being used for configuration, has limited capabilities, and isnt intended for non-authorized users.
-It looks like a perfect location to find a vulnerabilitiy.
+If you attempt to connect, you are prompted with a message stating that `anonymous` SSH is being used for configuration, has limited capabilities, and isn't intended for non-authorized users.
+It looks like a perfect location to find a vulnerability.

-With the SSH User information retreieved, log into the SSH server using this command: `ssh anonymous@220.133.91.202`.
+With the SSH User information retrieved, log into the SSH server using this command: `ssh anonymous@220.133.91.202`.

 The FW1 config file shows that FTP traffic is allowed from `220.133.91.202` -> `210.111.90.123`, although if you attempt to connect using the `anonymous` user you will find that they do not have the permissions to run the commands.